MinaFoundation/mina-fungible-token/documentation/deploy.md

 [examples/e2e.eg.ts](https://github.com/MinaFoundation/mina-fungible-token/blob/main/examples/e2e.eg.ts)
 to see executable end to end example.

-## Upgradeability
+## A Note on Upgradeability

-Both the token and admin contract have permissions set so that they cannot be upgraded, except in case of a non-backwards compatible hard fork of Mina (see [Mina documentation on upgradeability](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/feature-overview/permissions#example-impossible-to-upgrade)).
+By default, the token and admin contract have permissions set so that they cannot be upgraded, except in case of a non-backwards compatible hard fork of Mina (see [Mina documentation on upgradeability](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/feature-overview/permissions#example-impossible-to-upgrade)).
 This is to ensure that the rules around the token are not changed after the token is deployed.

+Depending on the maturity of your project, that might or might not be what you want.
+Disallowing contract updates gives a strong guarantee to token holders that the rules around the token will not change.
+For example, if the admin contract ensures a limited supply of the token, or forbids minting new tokens after a certain date, then a change of that contract can undo those guarantees.
+This might be the right thing to do if you have figured out exactly how you want the token to behave, and are sure that you will not make any changes in the future.

+If you do want to reserve the possibility to make changes in the future, then you should alter the `deploy()` functions to set the account permissions for the token and admin contracts to allow changes to the verification key.
+If you do that, you will probably also want to allow future changes to the account permissions, to eventually disallow further changes to the verification key.

+If you are looking to acquire fungible tokens, you should consider that if the deployer used more permissive account permissions for the contracts, they might change the contracts in the future.